cgyireh1/Water-Quality-Model-PL_Group7/README.md

 ### Model Evaluation
 - Models were evaluated using loss and accuracy metrics on the testing set.
-- Confusion matrices and classification reports were generated for deeper insights.
+- Confusion matrices and classification reports were generated for insights.

 ## Outcome of Different Variations of The Implementations